 Please have in mind that these averages don’t guarantee that your laptop will run flawlessly for that long.
 It also doesn’t mean that most laptops created by all brands can’t last a lot longer.
 Consider it more of a guideline.

-What is the average laptop lifespan by brand?
+What is the average laptop lifespan by brand in 2022?

 |Laptop Brand||Average Life Span||Battery life|